top of page

 Dokusan: One-on-one meeting with the teacher concerning one's practice, koan work, and the confirmation of insight

-Gassho: Hands held palm-to-palm, depending on the context accompanied by a bow
+Gassho: Hands held palm-to-palm, and, depending on the context, accompanied by a bow

 Han: The wooden block that is struck before formal rounds, teisho or chanting